mckennapsean/dissertation/content/13-appendix-evaluation.md

 evaluating the design activity framework worksheets.
 We utilized these worksheets for students undergoing a cumulative project for the course, and we surveyed students at the end of the course on their experiences and opinion of the materials.
-We provide the prompts and questions we used in the two online questionnaires, one of which was sent to the entire class and another which was sent only to 13 volunteers that utilized the worksheets as part of their project.
-For the survey questions, responses were in one of the following
-formats: five-point Likert scale (denoted with L), numbered scale (1-5, denoted N), free-form text response (denoted T), or a multiple select choice of design activities (denoted UIMD).
-Lastly, I conducted semistructured interviews with 11 of the student volunteers, and the interview guide with base questions is included.
-These materials serve the purpose of adding reproducibility to the evaluation methodology and, further, to enable external validation of this work.
+We provided the prompts and questions in the two online questionnaires, one of which was sent to the entire class and another to only 13 volunteers who utilized the worksheets as part of their project.
+For the survey questions, responses were in one of the following formats: five-point Likert scale (denoted with L), numbered scale (1--5, denoted N), free-form text response (denoted T), or a multiple select choice of design activities (denoted UIMD).
+Lastly, we conducted semistructured interviews with 11 of the student volunteers; the interview guide with base questions is included.
+These materials serve the purpose of adding reproducibility to the evaluation methodology and, further, enabling external validation of this work.